 What are my treatment options?

 You may be able to have treatments to try to control the cancer, such as chemotherapy.
-There are also treatments for any symptoms.
 The aim of treatment will be to control the growth of your cancer, manage any symptoms and generally improve how you feel.
+If you have symptoms, there are also treatments to help manage these.

 Whatever your options, having treatment is your decision, and you don’t have to decide anything straight away.
 You may be offered another appointment if you need it to discuss any questions you have.